|My Favourite Planet > English > People > |

 corner of the relief is missing, but the crossed legs of Pan sitting on a rock ledge can be seen.

-Hermes (as Hermes Psychopompos, guide of souls) into a cave representing the underworld.
+as Psychopompos (Guide of Souls), into a cave representing the underworld.
+They stand before

-petasos (πέτασος, a broad-brimmed sun hat) and a chlamys (χλαμύς, a short cloak).
+broad-brimmed hat) and a chlamys (χλαμύς, short cloak).

 Barracco Museum, Rome.
 Inv.
 No. MB 176.